 What to do if you have pending court proceedings and other legal issues.

-The UK is leaving the EU.
-This page tells you how to prepare for Brexit and will be updated if anything changes.
+This page tells you what you'll need to do from 1 January 2021.
+It will be updated if anything changes.

 No proof of registration for holders of new re-registered designs

 Jurisdictional arrangements and pending proceedings

 UK courts can currently act as EU courts in infringement actions relating to registered Community designs and international (EU) design rights.